Rob-Mundy/Rock-paper-scissors-lizard-spock/README.md

 # Bugs

-+ An error in the JavaScript determineWinner function was found that was producing incorrect results when the user's hand shape was pitted against the second commputer shape that it should have been victorious over (the OR || in the statement).
++ An error in the JavaScript determineWinner function was found that was producing incorrect results when the user's hand shape was pitted against the second computer shape that it should have been victorious over (the OR || in the statement).

 + This was rectified by splitting the statement into two and including additional parentheses.